YoCodingMonster/OpenFreezeCenter/README.md

 - ```python3```

 # How To Install GUI app?
-- After making the above requirements available manually (Will be automated in future releases). run these command in terminal.
+- After making the above requirements available manually (Will be automated in future releases). open terminal in same directory and run.
 - ```python3 GUI-MSI-DC-L.py```
 - This will open the GUI app.